What is the minimum money I need to start stock trading in India?

 So, there are the tips and tricks for the beginners to invest in the stock market.
 Also remember the answer to the question ‘what is the minimum money I need to start stock trading?’ is that there is no minimum money I need to start stock trading.
 That is no lower limit for that minimum money I need to start stock trading.

-One more thing I would like to add in this post.
+One more thing I would like to add to this post.
 There are also some additional charges while buying a stock online and the buyer has to pay for it.
 It is generally less than 1% of the amount of the transaction.
 The additional charges are brokerage charge, Service charge, STT etc. Therefore, you also have to keep these in mind during buying a stock.
-Although, they are very small amount, but still they will add up in the final amount of the stock that you bought.
+Although they are the very small amount, still they will add up in the final amount of the stock that you bought.

-Tags: minimum money I need to start stock trading, minimum amount to invest in share market in india, minimum amount to buy shares in india, minimum money I need to start stock trading in India, minimum amount required to invest, minimum money I need to start stock trading today, minimum money I need to start stock trading investing, indian stock market for beginners
+Tags: minimum money I need to start stock trading, minimum amount to invest in share market in India, minimum amount to buy shares in India, minimum money I need to start stock trading in India, minimum amount required to invest, minimum money I need to start stock trading today, minimum money I need to start stock trading investing, Indian stock market for beginner